 Improving nature and water quality

-Advice from the environment
+Advice from the surrounding area

 Video Collaboration

-Working together in the Lauwersmeer area means that we look at opportunities and prospects.
+Working together in the lak Lauwersmeer area means that we look at opportunities and prospects.
 Nature and agriculture have a common interest, and that is water.
 Watch the video below.

-Assignments Lauwersmeer area
+Tasks lake Lauwersmeer area

 • Water challenges: ensuring a robust natural environment with freshwater-saltwater transition, freshwater availability, good water drainage, and water safety